 The giant worm that tried to kill Twilight and Cadance.
 It's design is incredibly simplistic, and somehow utterly terrifying at the same time, especially the mouth.
 Worse, we get absolutely no warning that it's coming.

-It's made even creepier when you realize that DISCORD didn't know what it was!
+It's made even creepier when you realize that Discord didn't know what it was!

 And it manages to actually get him sick.
-While it is funny to see him getting his just deserts, it's not as funny when you start asking yourself what kind of creature could do that to a Reality WarperMad God?
+While it is funny to see him getting his just desserts, it's not as funny when you start asking yourself what kind of creature could do that to a Reality WarperMad God?

 Early on, Discord sneezes on Applejack and Rarity, turning them blue like him.
 Even though it's revealed that he was never sick, and that the two are shown back to their normal colors, what if the "blue flu" was real?
 What would have happened to the two?

 Pinkie really comes off as creepy this episode what with her trying to "help" Fluttershy with her advice and compliments while also getting in her face about it.
 Plus her "peek a boo" scene in Big Mac flashback.
 And a particularly jarring scene in Fluttershy's cottage where there's a closeup of her climbing the ladder while trying to comfort Fluttershy in her usual way.

 Seabreeze's attempt to get home on his own, making clear why them staying in Ponyville is a very bad idea.

 Seabreeze's urgency to get home is in itself a good dose of Adult Fear, since he has family waiting for him and the others don't even seem to see the dire-ness of the situation they're in.